 Teeth are the essential part of the body for eating food, speaking, smiling, etc. There are many different types of teeth with different names.
 It’s one of the strongest parts of the human body and is made up of Enamel, Dentin, Cementum, and Pulp.
 Are Teeth Bones?
 Let’s understand the Human tooth anatomical diagram given below and learn in detail.

 Let’s see how many types of teeth and the number of teeth are present in individuals.

 Types of Teeth and Teeth names

 In children, 20 teeth are present and these are known as deciduous teeth or primary teeth and also known as milk teeth or baby teeth.
-They have mainly three types of teeth, Incisors, Canines, and Molars, premolars are not present in infants.
-Later primary or deciduous teeth are replaced by the permanent teeth.
+Children have mainly three types of teeth, 8 Incisors, 4 Canines, and 8 Molars; premolars are not present in infants.
+Tooth Eruption starts with lower central incisors.
+Later primary or deciduous teeth are replaced by permanent teeth.

 These are your front teeth or anterior teeth.
 Every individual has a total of 8 incisors and has two types of incisor teeth, 2 central incisors and 2 lateral incisors on each side in the upper and lower jaw.

 Incisors are flat and have sharp edges (chisel shaped) to bite into the food and cut it in smaller pieces.

 There are 4 canines in total, 1-1 canine on each side in the upper and lower jaw.
 They are sharp pointed teeth and are mostly used for tearing down food items.

 3. Premolar teeth

 Premolars are 8 in total, 2-2 premolars on each side in the upper and lower jaw.
 They are mainly used for cutting and grinding food items.
 Premolars are absent in children.